OGRECave/ogre/Docs/src/high-level-programs.md

 @note uv6 and uv7 share attributes with tangent and binormal respectively so cannot both be present.

+## Buffers in Mesh Shaders {#GLSL-Mesh-Shaders}

+With mesh shaders the input assembly stage is skipped and hence the vertex attributes are not available.
+Instead, %Ogre will bind the vertex buffers as SSBOs to a binding point defined by the Ogre::VertexBufferBinding index.

+In the shader you can access the buffer as follows:

+@snippet Samples/Media/materials/programs/GLSL400/MeshProgram.glsl vertexbuffer

 ## Binding Texture Samplers {#GLSL-Texture-Samplers}

 To bind samplers to texture unit indices from the material scripts, you can either use the explicit binding with GL4.2+ or